-In accordance with the notice from the Austrian Financial Market Authority dated March 5, 2008, ref. no. FMA-IF25 9120/0001-INV/2008, the custodian bank/depositary assumed the function of custodian bank/depositary for the investment fund.
+In accordance with the notice from of the Austrian Financial Market Authority dated Oct 22, 2010, ref. no.: GZ FMA-IF25 9801/0001-INV/2010, the custodian bank/depositary assumed the function of custodian bank/depositary for the investment fund.
 Permission shall be required from the Austrian Financial Market Authority to appoint or change the custodian bank/depositary.
 Such permission may only be granted if it may be assumed that the bank guarantees fulfillment of the tasks of a custodian bank/depositary.
 The appointment or replacement of the custodian bank/depositary must be publicly notified and such publication must cite the relevant approval notice.